platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     WriteReq bs -> do
       res <- try (httpWrite mgr bs)
       case res of
+        -- NOTE: 503 means the worker queue is full, so the request gets dropped, so we can treat it as a failure.
         Left (err :: HttpException) | is503 err -> return RFail
                                     | otherwise -> return RInfo
         Right ix -> return (ROk (WriteResp ix))